UK to tighten crowdfunding controls to protect investors

 At present, there are no rules in place for loan-based crowdfunding, while there are some FCA guidelines for securities.

 The crowdfunding sector is growing fast.
-British investors provided 480 million pounds in loans and bought 28 million pounds in unlisted securities in 2013, up 150 percent on the previous year.
+British investors provided 480 million pounds ($803 million) in loans and bought 28 million pounds in unlisted securities in 2013, up 150 percent on the previous year.

 The model has also taken off in the United States.
 This week U.S. crowdfunder Kickstarter said it had now raised $1 billion for projects since it began in 2009, with more than half of that being pledged in the past 12 months.